 The consumption of meat is much less than the standard American diet, even for those who consume meat.
 There is a much greater prevalence of people consuming vegan and vegetarian diets.

 The AHS-1 study showed 30-year-old Adventist males lives 7.3 years longer than the average 30-year-old white Californian male and with females living 4.4 years longer than the average Californian white female.
 For vegetarians, it is 9.5 years longer for men and 6.1 years longer for women.

 Much publicity is given to the longevity of the people of Japan and Okinawa (an archipelago that stretches from southern Japan to Taiwan).
 However, the population with the longest lifespan and the highest levels of health on the planet is the vegan Californian Seventh-day Adventists

-There is more than sufficient evidence indicating that whole-food, plant-based diets are not only optimal for our health but are also the best for the environment and for the animals we share the earth with.
+There is more than sufficient evidence indicating that whole-food, plant-based diets, based on whole grains, fruit, vegetables and legumes, are not only optimal for our health but are also the best for the environment and for the animals we share the earth with.

 There is no need or benefit in over-complicating our current health issues by searching for complicated and expensive genetic solutions that at present offer only theoretical solutions to problems that frequently have a much simpler solution.

 - Gardner, C. D. et al. (2018) Effect of Low-Fat vs Low-Carbohydrate Diet on 12-Month Weight Loss in Overweight Adults and the Association With Genotype Pattern or Insulin Secretion: The DIETFITS Randomized Clinical Trial.Journal of American Medical Association.
 319 (7), 667.

 - peroxisome proliferator activated receptor-gamma